functionadvanced/Cyan/README.md

 ## Objectives
 1. Input a certian chord randomly, output a short melody that corresponds to that chord.
-2. Learn hoe to produce a music-like sequences of chords.
+2. Learn how to produce a music-like sequences of chords.
 3. Learn the variations of chords and add features in Phase 1 and 2 to generate an entire music.

 ## Team members